• Skip to primary navigation

 • A steak's BFF - for the perfect steakhouse steak, use a cast-iron skillet.
 Sear at high heat for approximately 2 minutes per side and finish in the oven at 450.
 This is fool-proof and will impress the people who live or visit with you every time.

-What cooking surfaces or appliances are safe ?
+Cooking surfaces or appliances safe for cast iron

 stacked cast iron skillets and grill pans